Thoughts on genre, language, grammar, and other

 Even worse for the worker and the original meaning of the holiday, another genre teaches us how to "celebrate" Labor Day in the US-- ads for Labor Day sales.
 What would a holiday be without an opportunity to shop?

 Of course, the irony is that store sales ads require open stores that require store workers having to work on Labor Day.
-So while I'd like to see more of the genre of store hours signs like the one below from Caribou Coffee, I'm afraid it's more common these days to see circular ads and TV commercials for Labor Day sales.
+So while I'd like to see more of the genre of store hours signs like the closed sign from Caribou Coffee, I'm afraid it's more common these days to see circular ads and TV commercials for Labor Day sales.

 Making the point for me is the great parody Labor Day Sale commercial from the funny sitcom Superstore, below.
 Allow this nod to the retail workers of the world, and all workers who could still use the strength of unions.

 No collection of Labor Day genres would be complete without the folk songs that honor workers and their plights.
 The Nation gathered a good collection of their Top Ten Labor Day songs, with Pete Seeger's "Solidarity Forever" at number one, and including The Clash, Phil Ochs, Tennessee Ernie Ford, Dolly Parton, and other greats.
 For the strong union emphasis, I've got a few favorites.